andersp89/movie-website/README.md

 1. Install [Python](https://www.python.org/).
 2. Clone this repository to your local drive.
 3. In your terminal, cd into the folder of the cloned repository.
 4. In your terminal, run `python entertainment_center.py`, to create the .html file.
-After which, the browser will open the newly created `fresh_tomatoes.py`
+After which, the browser will open the newly created `fresh_tomatoes.html`-page with the user's favorite movies.
 5. That's it - have fun! :-)